swcarpentry/r-novice-inflammation/01-starting-with-data.md

 dat <- read.csv(file = "data/inflammation-01.csv", header = FALSE)
 ~~~

-This statement doesn't produce any output because assignment doesn't display anything.
+This statement does not produce any output because assignment does not display anything.
-If we want to check that our data has been loaded, we can print the variable's value.
+If we want to check and see if our data has been loaded, we can print the variable's value.
 However, for large data sets it is convenient to use the function `head` to display only the first few rows of data.